yunpeng1234/tp/docs/UserGuide2101.md

 * If you wish to switch between an applicant's skills and academic tab, type an additional `T` behind your view command.

-e.g `view 2 T` to view the 2nd applicant’s skill tab from the academic tab, and vice versa.
+e.g. `view 2 T` to view the 2nd applicant’s skill tab from the academic tab, and vice versa.

 |Command|Effect|
 |---|---|
 |<img src="images/ViewTwoTBefore.png" alt="drawing" />|<img src="images/ViewTwoTAfter.png" alt="drawing" />|

-### How to filter the applicants:
+### How to filter the applicants

 Format: `filter [g/GRADE] [i/INSTITUTION]…+ [c/COURSE]…+ [y/GRADUATION_YEAR_MONTH] [j/JOB]…+ [a/APPLICATION_STATUS]…+ [s/SKILL]…+`